MakoWish/clickfix_detection_validator/README.md

 Key takeaway: ClickFix is not malware itself.
 It is a user-manipulation technique used to get victims to execute malware on their own machines.

-## About These Tests
+## The Simulations

-These **ClickFix** validations are benign tests of Endpoint Protection suites.
+These **ClickFix** simulations are benign tests of Endpoint Protection suites.
 These two infection methods were observed in a production environment, so these tests were developed to help validate detection capabilities of various Endpoint Protection suites.

-## MSHTA Levaging cURL
+### MSHTA Levaging cURL

 This method leverages a pasted command that downloads and executes a **Windows HTML Application** or **HTA**.
 The **HTA** then leverages `cURL` to download and extract a "PDF" file that is actually a TAR archive containing the payload.
 After extraction, the payload is then executed.

-### Execution
+#### Execution

 To execute this test, log into the machine you wish to test your Endpoint Protection suite on.
 Preferably, use a non-privileged account to more closely simulate a real-world test.
 Copy the below command to your clipboard, press `WIN+R` to open the "run" prompt, press `CTRL+V` to paste the command, then `ENTER` to execute.